The Car Connection Cadillac CT4 Overview

 The new Cadillac CT4

-Available in Luxury, Premium Luxury, Sport, and the performance-driven V-Series, the CT4 covers familiar territory for Cadillac but in a new skin and with an innovative available powertrain.
+Available in Luxury, Premium Luxury, Sport, CT4-V and CT4-V Blackwing trims, the CT4 covers familiar territory for Cadillac but in a new skin and with an innovative available powertrain.
 Longer than the ATS without being that much larger inside, the CT4 wears a crisply creased hood flanked by vertical LED boomerang daytime running lights that run down the sculpted door sides into vertical boomerang taillights.
 The design skews toward the safe side, contemporary and handsome, but also reserved.
 That motif carries over inside as well.

 The Cadillac CT4 presents an interesting option in a strong but narrowing field of luxury compact sedans.
 It doesn’t stand out in any single category, but is a relative value that looks the part of luxury sedan.